Article last Updated on

 The test was straightforward.
 It was intended to find out whether 3 line break charts can be a useful part of a trading strategy.

-The test was carried out on the EUR/USD forex pair on the 4-hour timeframe between December 2009 and June 2015.
+I carried out my test on the EUR/USD forex pair on the 4-hour timeframe between December 2009 and June 2015.

-- Enter a trade on a new reversal line.
+My entry rules are simple enter a new trade on a new reversal line.

-In this backtest I have not tested the effect of stop-losses, trailing stops or profit targets.
-I have also not filtered trade entries by time of day.
-The results are shown in pips.
+In my backtest I did not test the effect of stop-losses, trailing stops or profit targets.
+I also did not filter trade entries by time of day.

 |Metric||No EMA||200 EMA|